grafbase/grafbase/examples/resolvers-fauna/README.md

 # Grafbase ⨯ Fauna

-This examples shows how to create a GraphQL API using Grafbase that can read and write data to a MySQL database hosted by Fauna &mdash; [Read the guide](https://grafbase.com/guides/build-and-deploy-a-graphql-api-to-the-edge-with-fauna)
+This examples shows how to create a GraphQL API using Grafbase that can read and write data to a Fauna database &mdash; [Read the guide](https://grafbase.com/guides/build-and-deploy-a-graphql-api-to-the-edge-with-fauna)

 ## Getting Started